schlepfilter/frp/doc/dom-events.md

 window/click
 ```

-One difference between the two examples above is that `window/click` captures `click` DOM events from different DOM components in the window whereas `:on-click` captures `click` DOM events only in the `button`.
+One difference between the two examples above is that `window/click` captures `click` DOM events from different DOM elements in the window whereas `:on-click` captures `click` DOM events only in the `button`.